meghanathpro/myblog/README.md

 2. Create a new PostgreSQL database for your blog.
 You can do this using the command line or a graphical interface like pgAdmin.

-3. In the project's root directory, open the `settings.py` file located in the `blogproject` folder.
+3. In the project's root directory, open the `settings.py` file located in the `myblog` folder.

 4. Find the `DATABASES` section and update the following settings with your PostgreSQL database details: